Monday, February 17, 2025

 Yet, Silence is impossible to know…

-The inner ear’s white noise will never leave you.
+The inner ear’s white noise a song that will never abandon you

 Photo credit: Michael Frye Photography